D-line becomes latest Chargers position plagued by injuries

 INJURIES

-TE Gerald Everett (groin) is likely to be questionable after being injured in the first half. … Staley remains hopeful WR Mike Williams (ankle) can return to the practice field.
+TE Gerald Everett (groin) is day to day after being injured in the first half. … WR Keenan Allen (hamstring) and WR Mike Williams (ankle) will practice Wednesday.
+Allen has missed seven games, while Williams has been out the past two weeks. … OT Trey Pipkins (knee) remains day to day.

 KEY NUMBERS